New Versus Old

 Many people take one look at the craftsmanship and care that was taken in the construction of older homes and fall in love.
 They don’t look beyond those emotive first impressions and fail to see past that fresh coat of paint.

-Unlike new properties that use capital growth and rental income in the first few years to build up a buffer against the cost of future maintenance, owners of second-hand properties are faced with immediate maintenance outgoings (sometimes payable even before tenants
+Unlike new properties that use capital growth and rental income in the first few years to build up a buffer against the cost of future maintenance, owners of second-hand properties are faced with immediate maintenance outgoings (sometimes payable even before tenants move in).

 The costs of maintenance and repair to older homes can swell ongoing expenses quite significantly.